Wilfred/difftastic/README.md

 - `<?hh` is optional in this grammar unlike standard Hack.
 The Hack parser requires an `<?hh` tag at the top of `.php` files.
 Does it really matter?

-- `src/` is not commited to the repository.
-Do we need to?
-Can't Tree-sitter generate the parser from `grammar.js`?

 ## Questions

 ### Inline vs hidden